 - make sure the membranes around the foal (the caul or placenta) are clear of the head (or the foal could suffocate or drown in amniotic fluid).

 - Ensure that foal has started breathing

-- With foal sitting up on its haunches, gently squeeze out fluid from nose and mouth
+- With the foal sitting up on its haunches, gently squeeze out fluid from the nose and mouth

 - Normally, breathing (respiration) begins promptly and continues smoothly without assistance

 - IF NOT, give a brisk massage with a towel or handful of hay/ straw